Templum/rabbitmq-connector/README.md

 ### Kubernetes

-The project contains kubernetes files needed to deploy the OpenFaaS Rabbit MQ Connector.
-They are configured out of the box to work with the default setup of OpenFaaS.
-If your setup is customize you might want to adjust some values.
+The required files to deploy OpenFaaS RabbitMQ connector can be found under `artifacts`.
+It assumes that OpenFaaS was deployed as described [here](https://github.com/openfaas/faas-netes/blob/master/yaml/README.md).
+The default config is setup to work with OpenFaaS as described there.
+Further within [connector-cfg.yaml](./artifacts/connector-cfg.yaml) there are values that need to be override with your Rabbit MQ setup, they are marked with `replace_me`.

+### Docker

+The required file to deploy OpenFaaS RabbitMQ connector can be found under `artifacts`.
+It assumes that OpenFaaS was deployed using this [script](https://github.com/openfaas/faas/blob/master/deploy_stack.sh).
+The [docker-compose.yml](./artifacts/docker-compose.yml) ships with an
+RabbitMQ node and an producer, you might want to remove them.
+If you want to use an existing Rabbit MQ setup make sure to override `RMQ` accordingly.

 ## Bug Reporting & Feature Requests